 The invisibility film has been with us ever since James Whale’s defining classic The Invisible Man (1933) based on the H.G.
 Wells novel.
 The Invisible Man has undergone assorted sequels and remakes.
 The invisibility genre has been with us sporadically over the years with entries varying between teen comedies to softcore adventures.
 In more recent years, the genre was reinvented with CGI effects in the likes of Memoirs of an Invisible Man (1992), Hollow Man (2000), The Unseen (2016) and The Invisible Man (2020).
 (For a more detailed overview of the genre see Films About Invisibility).

 Above the Shadows offers one of the most unique and original takes on the invisibility film to date.
+(That said, a near-identical premise also appeared around the same time in the novel The Sudden Appearance of Hope (2016) by Claire North).
 Rather than any formulas and laboratory accidents, Olivia Thirlby’s invisibility merely involves her being ignored by everybody around her to the point she is not able to be seen or noticed.
 There is no particular explanation ever offered for how or why this happens – becoming visible again seems to involve no more than Olivia finding closure on the past – meaning that this is an invisibility film that more properly rests in fantasy than science-fiction.

 You do want to keep asking how some of the scenario would work.
 Like how Holly would be able to rent an apartment and set up a bank account to be paid if nobody can see her.
 Or if she can physically affect things in the real world, could she not write messages and find some way to communicate her presence?
 How would other people perceive it if they bumped into her or she moved/lifted up an object?
 When she regains visibility at the end, how would family members rationalise her absence (where they seem to have even forgotten that she exists)?